 WordPress is a very useful tool for creating and delivering content to your audience.
-With Plethora Themes you have the best design to do that.
-To make the best out of your Theme, you are advised to carefully read this Documentation as it describes and explains all the available options.
+To make the best out of our theme, you are advised to carefully read this Documentation as it describes and explains all the available options.

-In the right part of your screen there is a three dot icon; use it to navigate to the sections.
-And have a real good time enriching your website with marvelous content.
+In the right part of your screen there is a hamburger icon; use it to navigate to the sections, and have a real good time enriching your website with marvelous content.

 Below you can find some links about WordPress Installation

 If for some reason you had problems installing the theme through wordpress then you can check out the following method:

 replace theme_name with the original name of the theme you purchased